sekiguchi92/SoundSourceSeparation/README.md

 n_bit=32 reduces computational cost and memory usage in exchange for the separation performance.
 Especially when the number of microphones (or tap length in AR-based methods like AR-FastMNMF2) is large, the performance is likely to degrade.
 Moreover, when you are using simulated signals without reverberation, since the mixture SCM is likely to be rank-deficient, please add small noise to the simulated signals.
+In MNMF.py, only n_bit=64 is available.